15 Valuable Facts About Traveling To Mexico With Kids

 Traveling to Mexico with kids

-Over the past three years, we have spent over twelve months traveling through Mexico with kids.
-In that time, we've had a chance to explore over 17 cities in 9 states throughout the country.
+Since 2018, we’ve spent over 14 months traveling through Mexico with kids.
+In that time, we've visited over 23 cities in 10 states throughout the country.

-If you're curious about ideas for what to do during a trip to Mexico, take a look at these 10 day Mexico itinerary ideas on my Mexico-focused blog, Mexico Family Travel.
+If you're curious about the best destinations for taking kids to Mexico, take a look at these 10 day Mexico itinerary ideas on my travel with kids Mexico themed blog, Mexico Family Travel.

 Our time in Mexico has given our family plenty of Mexico travel tips to share with other families.
-Our hope is that you won't have to go through the same worries and planning that we had to go through.
+Our hope is that you won't have to go through the same worries and planning that we went through.

-If you’re interested in traveling to Mexico with kids, here are fifteen things you need to know before making the trip.
+To help you prepare for traveling to Mexico with kids, these are 15 things you need to know before making the trip.

 1. Mexico is safe for families

 Parents often ask, “is Mexico safe for families?”
 Sadly, there’s often a misconception that Mexico is too dangerous for families.
 While it’s true that Mexico has more homicides per capita than the United States, (according to the World Bank), it doesn't mean the whole country is unsafe.
 In fact, there are many safe cities in Mexico for families to visit.